huggingface/optimum-intel/README.md

 #### Export:

-It is possible to export your model to the [OpenVINO](https://docs.openvino.ai/2023.1/openvino_ir.html) IR format easily:
+It is possible to export your model to the [OpenVINO](https://docs.openvino.ai/2023.1/openvino_ir.html) IR format with the CLI :

 ```plain
 optimum-cli export openvino --model gpt2 ov_model